 As part of the separate CHC Performance Framework required by WG, Boards are required to receive a quarterly report on CHC, and this paper fulfils that requirement.
 It informs the Board of developments and current issues relevant to CHC, both nationally and locally.
-The CHC National Framework is currently under review, the consultation process will commence later this year, with a view to holding national workshops next spring.
+The CHC National Framework is currently under review, the consultation process has ended, national workshops are planned for early spring 2020.